skip to Main Content

 My dog Tulip in her ThunderShirt

-ThunderShirt is a must-have in the Levine household!
-It’s veterinarian recommended and proven to be over 80% effective in calming pets during anxiety-inducing events, such as travel and car rides to the vet.
+Another thing you can do to help alleviate cat or dog car anxiety symptoms is to have your pets wear something that’s similar to warm (your) hugs!
+ThunderShirt is a must-have in the Levine household.
+It’s veterinarian-recommended and proven to be over 80% effective in calming pets during anxiety-inducing events, such as travel and drives to the vet.
 ThunderShirt has helped millions of dogs and cats (pet parents) regain peace and calm.
 I personally use it to keep my dogs, Chilly and Tulip, calm on short car rides, especially when we go to the vet.

 Just like swaddling an infant, ThunderShirt is designed to apply gentle, constant pressure to your dog or cat’s torso.